Skip to main content

 MEDIUM PREVALENCE

-Sesame seeds widely used especially in northern Uganda
+Sesame seeds are used widely, especially in northern Uganda

 COMMONLY FOUND IN: